Serving you as community partners

 Vice President, People & Culture

 Tara Berlingo joined Fairfield County's Community Foundation in 2017.
-As Director, Human Resources, Tara is responsible for leading the Community Foundation’s Human Resources programs, practices and policies to support the achievement of the organization’s strategic goals.
+As VP, People & Culture, Tara is responsible for leading the Community Foundation’s Human Resources programs, practices and policies to support the achievement of the organization’s strategic goals.

 Prior to joining the Community Foundation, Tara served as Human Resources Business Partner at Westcon Group North America, Inc. where she was responsible for working with the leadership team to define and implement training, full life cycle recruiting, compensation, annual performance management, employee engagement, compliance, and benefits.
 In addition, Tara has held human resources management roles for Charter Communications and Penna Construction.
 Tara is a member of the Society of Human Resources Management.

-Tara holds her Bachelors degree in Business from WGU with a major in Human Resource Management.
-Tara resides in New York with her husband and two children.
-In her spare time, she enjoys watching marathons of The Real Housewives.Close
+Tara holds her bachelor's degree in human resources from WGU.
+Tara resides in New York with her husband and three children.
+In her spare time, she enjoys watching anything on Bravo.Close

 Tiana Randretsanilo joined Fairfield County's Community Foundation in 2013.
 As Assistant, Operations, Tiana provides administrative support to both the Operations and Finance departments.
 Tiana also manages the front desk and assists the Human Resources function.